 Lisbon was the first city we visited in Portugal and on the first day, I remember being taken away by beautiful buildings and pretty flowers.
 Valters and I made a deal there and then, to return one day.
 And we did.

-By now, I have lost count how many times we’ve been to Lisbon, but on every occasion, we consumed far too many pastries, sussed out local restaurants and hit the stunning beaches.
+By now, I have lost count of how many times we’ve been to Lisbon, but on every occasion, we consumed far too many pastries, sussed out local restaurants and hit the stunning beaches.

 ∗What not to miss in Lisbon: Skip some of the famous tourist attractions and explore its neighbours like Bairro Alto, Baixa, Alfama and Mouraria instead.